MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/drag-and-drop.md

 ```

 In this example, when a drag source is dropped on the [`Image`](xref:Xamarin.Forms.Image) drop target, the drag source will be copied to the drop target, provided that the drag source is an [`ImageSource`](xref:Xamarin.Forms.ImageSource).
 This occurs because Xamarin.Forms automatically copies dragged images, and text, to compatible drop targets.

+For an example of using `DropGestureRecognizer` commands, see the [sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/workingwithgestures-draganddropgesture/).

 ## Handle the DragOver event